MCDELTAT/MK4_Accelerometer/README.md

 3. Cut the cable assembly with a wire stripper or other tool.
 Goodbye beautiful connector.
 4. Strip off approximately 5mm of the outer wire insulator for each cable.
 5. Heat up your soldering iron, twist the cables together tightly, and apply solder to the wires.
 This makes it into one solid connector and makes it easier to solder to the accelerometer board later.
 6. Identify the first wire to solder.
-If you did step one, the top side that you marked is pin 6 on the Prusa Schematics and Connector documentation.
+If you did step two, the top side that you marked is pin 6 on the Prusa Schematics and Connector documentation.
 (See the Diagram below).
 On the Digikey cable assembly, they use tape in the middle of the cables to group them to together.
 We have two options:

     a) Cut the tape and visually trace the cables.

-    b) Leave the tape intract and use a multimeter to buzz out which cable is connected to each connector pin.
+    b) Leave the tape intact and use a multimeter to buzz out which cable is connected to each connector pin.
 This can be done by switching to continuity mode, touching one lead to a cable of your choice, and the other to small pad on the back of the connector.
 7. Solder the wire to the correct position.
 Repeat steps 5 and 6, finding the correct wires and soldering them to the board.
 A table is provided below for reference.
 8. Snip the extra wire that wasn't covered by the solder joint.